Advanced LLM Penetration Testing Strategies for Enterprise AI Security and Compliance

 Adversarial Inputs

 Slightly modified inputs can confuse the model into producing incorrect or malicious outputs.
-Adversarial training, robust input preprocessing, and anomaly detection help maintain reliable performance.
+Adversarial training, resilient input preprocessing, and anomaly detection help maintain reliable performance.

 Unauthorized Access & API Abuse